 Once sponsored, you will need to submit a security package online to the Australian Government Security Vetting Agency (AGSVA) for assessment, this includes an online questionnaire along with supporting documents that will need to be supplied.
 The security officer at your department will initiate this for you.

 Depending on the level of Security Clearance you need to complete your job, as well as your individual circumstances, the number and complexity of questions and documents required will vary.
-Your checks may include referee interviews, interviews with you, financial checks and searches of records held by the Australian Security Intelligence Organisation (ASIO) and the Australian Federal Police (AFP).
-Some clearances may also require you to submit to Psychometric and Psychological testing.
+Your checks may include referee interviews, interviews with you, financial checks and searches of records held by the Australian Security Intelligence Organisation and the Australian Federal Police.
+Some clearances may also require you to submit to psychometric and psychological testing.

 The information you provide will be used as a basis for conducting a range of background checks and inquiries, these are to assist in identifying any particular vulnerabilities that may expose you to manipulation, blackmail or coercion for classified information or resources.